Head of Scholars House

-Esmé Shirlow is a Senior Lecturer at the ANU College of Law, where she teaches and researches in the fields of public international law, international dispute settlement, and international investment law and arbitration.
+Esmé Shirlow is a Associate Professor at the ANU College of Law, where she teaches and researches in the fields of public international law, international dispute settlement, and international investment law and arbitration.
 She maintains a practice in the field of international law, has been involved as an advisor to parties to investment treaty claims and in proceedings before the International Court of Justice, and has served as an assistant to several investment treaty tribunals.
 Prior to joining the ANU, Esmé worked in the Australian Government’s Office of International Law.

 In addition to her work at the ANU, Esmé enjoys bushwalking, time with family and friends, and gardening.

-Iain Henry is a Lecturer in the Strategic and Defence Studies Centre at the Australian National University.
+Iain Henry is a Senior Lecturer in the Strategic and Defence Studies Centre at the Australian National University.
 Iain completed his PhD and MA at the Australian National University, and a Bachelor of Arts at the University of New South Wales.
 In 2014 he was a visiting Fulbright Scholar at Princeton University’s School of Public and International Affairs.
 His research interests include alliance theory, Asian security, the Cold War in Asia, diplomatic history and Australian strategic policy.

 A graduate of the Australian Defence Force Academy, Iain has previously worked for the Australian Army, the Australian Public Service, and Qantas Airways.